Title and statement of responsibility area

 Immediate source of acquisition

 The first accual (Rec.
 Acq.
 967) was acquired on 24 June 1985.
 Most of the accrual arrived at McMaster University on 11 June 1986.
 The second accrual (Rec.
 Acq.
 1685) was acquired on 31 November 2012.
 Both accruals were acquired from the Bertrand Russell Peace Foundation.
 The second accrual contains materials that were supposed to form part of the first accrual but could not be located at that time.
+The third accrual (Rec.
+Acq.
+1843) was acquired from the Bertrand Russell Peace Foundation.

 Language of material